 Oxytocin is a hormone and a neurotransmitter that is involved in childbirth and breast-feeding.
 It is also associated with empathy, trust, sexual activity, and relationship-building.

 It is sometimes referred to as the “love hormone,” because levels of oxytocin increase during hugging and orgasm.
 It may also have benefits as a treatment for a number of conditions, including depression, anxiety, and intestinal problems.

 Oxytocin is produced in the hypothalamus, a part of the brain.
-Females usually have higher levels than males.
+Females usually have

 During labor, oxytocin increases uterine motility, causing contractions in the muscles of the uterus, or womb.
 As the cervix and vagina start to widen for labor, oxytocin is released.
 This widening increases as further contractions occur.

 Oxytocin is used as a prescription drug under the brand name Pitocin.
 Under medical supervision, an oxytocin injection is sometimes used to start birth contractions or strengthen them during labor, and it helps reduce bleeding after delivery.
 Side effects include a rapid heartbeat and unusual bleeding.

 If too much oxytocin is delivered too rapidly, it can lead to a rupture of the uterus.

 Oxytocin can also be given to make the uterus contract and control bleeding after a delivery or a termination.